Volley Week logo

 60Reception53

-Serbia had more successful actions in defense (59 vs 47), which allowed transitions and scoring points.
-The distribution was also slightly more effective.
+Serbia had more successful defensive actions (59 against 47), which allowed for transitions and point scoring.
+Setting was also slightly more effective.

 Top scorers